Den4ick240/ftd_lua_sdk/README.md

 And than your IDE should pick it up and start giving you autocompletion suggestions.

 I generated this file by parsing [this file](https://gist.github.com/SurvivorBob/955f815a10b104183983a5cd44377892).

+## Mathf.lua

+Usage is the same as I.lua but for Mathf functins.
+All the functions are taken from [here](https://github.com/Unity-Technologies/UnityCsReference/blob/master/Runtime/Export/Math/Mathf.cs).